Timesheet system helps leading media agency to bill with confidence

 “We can be totally upfront with clients about how much time we spend on their campaigns,” says Ms Hillary, “and that builds trust between us”.

-The Group Financial Controller cites the example of one of their clients, who they send time reports to on a monthly basis.
+The Group Financial Controller cites the example of one of their clients, who they send time reports to on a monthly basis ahead of any invoices or face to face meetings.

-“Because Tempora allows us to provide a detailed breakdown of time,” says Ms Hillary, “we have greater creditability in our fee discussions with clients because they trust the data we send them.
+“Because Tempora allows us to provide a detailed breakdown of time,” says Ms Hillary, “we have greater credibility in our fee discussions with clients because they trust the data we send them.

-“That wouldn’t be the case if we simply submitted an invoice on its own.”
+“That wouldn’t be the case if we simply submitted an invoice on its own.
+For those clients that want it, a quick Tempora report quickly removes any concerns of overcharging.”